HOME › TEACHING › BIOLOGY & AI CURE

 Hamzah Sheikh

-Hamzah is testing whether island iguanas and their relatives show faster chromosome evolution than mainland populations, applying the drift barrier framework to reptiles.
-He is compiling chromosome data across Iguania.
+Testing whether island iguanas and their relatives show faster chromosome evolution than mainland populations, applying the drift barrier framework to reptiles.
+Compiling chromosome data across Iguania.

 🌶️